Search within:

 Transfer and Current OHIO Students

 You are a transfer applicant if you have completed nine or more semester (12 quarter) hours at another institution after you graduated from high school.
 If you have completed fewer than nine semester hours, you will apply as a freshman applicant.
-To apply as a transfer student, applicants are encouraged to complete an online application for enrollment.
+To apply as a transfer student, applicants are encouraged to complete an online application.

 * Includes scholarships, grants, loans, federal work student and CARES/HEERF funding.